zerovm/zerovm-cli/doc/zapp-yaml.rst

 The file is a simple YAML document.
 At the top, there is a mapping with a number of keys which we will call "sections" in the following.
-Each section describes part of the ZAR file produced.
+Each section describes part of the ZAPP file produced.
 We will go throught the sections now.

 The ``meta`` Section
 --------------------

-This section describes the generated ZAR.
-The meta data here is currently unused, but we expect it to be used for a future ZAR repository, i.e., a website where you can upload a ZAR and let others download it.
+This section describes the generated ZAPP.
+The meta data here is currently unused, but we expect it to be used for a future ZAPP repository, i.e., a website where you can upload a ZAPP and let others download it.

 The keys in this section are:

 ``name``
-  The short name of your ZAR.
+  The short name of your ZAPP.

 ``summary``
-  A short summary of what your ZAR does.
+  A short summary of what your ZAPP does.

 ``author-email``
   Your name and email.

 ``version``
-  The version number of your ZAR.
+  The version number of your ZAPP.

 The ``execution`` Section
 -------------------------

-This section describes the runtime behavior of your ZAR: which groups of nodes to create and which :term:`nexe` to invoke for each.
+This section describes the runtime behavior of your ZAPP: which groups of nodes to create and which :term:`nexe` to invoke for each.
 The ``groups`` key is a list of individual groups.
 Each group has these
 keys: